elliscode/ellisrecipes/s3/markdown/Cold Brew Coffee.md

 ## Directions

-- Combine coarse ground coffee and water in a mason
+- Combine coarse ground coffee and water in a mason jar
 - Place in fridge and let steep overnight
 - Run through a coffee filter in a pourover the next day

+## Notes

+- This actually makes cold brew concentrate, please dilute it with water at a 1:1 ratio, I didn't and I regretted it

 Category: Drinks